13 Ways to Volunteer & Give Back in Melbourne

 Become a Mentor With Adult Multicultural Education Services (AMES)

 When you volunteer with AMES, you’ll be helping newly arrived migrants and refugees settle into life in Victoria.
 Whether it’s by teaching English, providing career mentorship, assisting with bills and public transport or connecting them with community and social groups, you’ll be making a huge difference in their settlement success.
-It’s an immensely productive and gratifying way of spending your time and who knows – you might even make a friend for life.
+It’s an immensely productive and gratifying way of spending your time, and who knows – you might even make a friend for life.

 The Social Studio

-Part educator, part retailer, part production house and all about people, The Social Studio is a volunteer chairty in Melbourne that uses fashion and creativity to create work and learning opportunities for the city's refugee and new migrant communities.
+Part educator, part retailer, part production house and all about people, The Social Studio is a volunteer charity in Melbourne that uses fashion and creativity to create work and learning opportunities for the city’s refugee and new migrant communities.

 The Social Studio relies heavily on community involvement and donations, whether you’re shopping at their retail store, working with their ethical clothing production studio or donating money, materials or professional services.
 100% of what goes into The Social Studio is invested right back into their free education and employment programs for migrant and refugee youth.